AAPI Mental Health Zines and More

 A: Of course!
 My priority is to involve more local AAPI creatives, but I will not reject anyone who is interested!
 Please fill out the form anyways and I will get in touch.
 We can discuss more.

 Q: I'm not an artist or writer, but I'm AAPI and I'm curious to learn more.
-Should I still fill out the form?
+How can I get involved?

 Q: I'm not local to Portland, OR but I want to be involved.
 Is that still possible?